grepwood/pytaku/README.md

 On anything but Windows:
 1. Install a supported browser.
 2. Install its webdriver.
 3. Install packages that provide modules listed in requirements.txt.
-If your system does not package them, do `python3 -m pip install --user -r requirements.txt`
+Some of them might not be available through the package manager, so once you've done your best, do `python3 -m pip install --user -r requirements.txt`
 4. `./pytaku.py`

 On Windows:
-1. Install Python 3.8.
-2. Install a supported browser.
-3. `python -m pip install --user -r requirements.txt`
-4. `python pytaku.py`
+1. Install Gentoo.
+Shinden took care of not supporting your OS.
+Sorry, I tried to prevent this.
+2. If you cannot install Gentoo, consider Windows Subsystem For Linux.

 On MacOS:
 1. Install a supported browser.